 You choose where you stay.
 You choose where you go.
 You explore Lisbon at your own pace, on your own schedule, with no bus, no guide, no moving as a pack.

-What Basecamp provides is the practical structure underneath your independence — so you're not navigating the first 24 hours alone, and you're not stuck at the hotel wondering what to do next.
+What Basecamp provides is the practical structure underneath your independence, so you're not navigating the first 24 hours alone, and you're not stuck at the hotel wondering what to do next.

 Dinner, happy hour, or a simple check-in.
 Join when you want.
 Skip when you don't.

 Real-time and low-friction.
-Missed a tram, need a second opinion, want company.
+Missed a tram, need a second opinion, want to see if anyone else is heading out.
 It's there.

 Vetted pins for neighbourhoods, cafés, transit, and meetups so you explore without guessing.